squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 - Keyword literals compile to globally interned Keyword objects, hoisted as module-level constants. `case` keeps compiling to switch, since interning makes `===` correct.
-Symbols get the same treatment.
+Symbols intern globally the same way, decided here rather than left open, because `case` on symbols otherwise needs separate behavior.
 - Map, vector and set literals compile to persistent constructors.
+  `#js` literals stay native JS arrays and objects, the literal-level escape hatch from persistent collections.
 - `(= :a "a")` is false.
 No name-equivalent equality anywhere.
+- Keyword invocation stays supported: `(:foo m)` and `(:foo m nf)`.
+  The compiler currently infers keyword callability from the string tag, cljs mode needs a distinct Keyword routing path for it.
+- `(str :foo)` is `":foo"` and toString matches, CLJS fidelity over current squint's `"foo"`.
+String sinks (DOM attributes, hiccup) take `(name k)`, as in CLJS.
+Anything else silently weakens the claim that the mode shares CLJS semantics.
 - Keywords intern in a global table reachable through the Symbol.for registry, and protocol brands use registry symbols too (the idea in doc/dev/ideas.md).
-Two evaluated runtime copies hand out the same instances, so `===` and `case` work across copies.
+Duplicate runtime copies within the same JS realm hand out the same instances, so `===` and `case` work across copies.
+  Separate realms and workers share neither the weak table nor object identity, cross-realm data goes through the wire encoding as always.
   Weak references keep the table from pinning keywords, as in the POC's weak interning.
+Registry keys carry a contract version: once protocol slots use Symbol.for they are an ABI shared by runtime copies from different squint versions, and the key must change when the slot contract does.

 ## Core function reuse

 Most of core is reused unchanged through protocol dispatch.
-The overlay module (working name `squint.cljs-mode`) overrides a short list:
+The public var overrides in the overlay module (working name `squint.cljs-mode`) are a short list:

 - `keyword`, `keyword?`, `name`, `namespace`, `symbol`, `symbol?`, `find-keyword`
 - printing (`pr-str` path for Keyword and Symbol)
 - `clj->js` and `js->clj`, the sanctioned deep conversion
 - the edn reader keyword hook

+The var list understates the compiler audit.
+Beyond it, the mode
+touches: literal emission for keywords, symbols, maps, vectors and sets, keyword-as-function inference (string tag today, Keyword routing needed), hashing and equality protocol implementations for the new types, `case` constant emission, quoted forms, destructuring output, and JSX/hiccup tag positions where keywords flow into strings.

 Remapping mechanism: a second edn resource next to core.edn listing the overridden munged names.
 In cljs mode the compiler prefixes those vars